Reglament989/asynji-sdk/README.md

-A library for Dart developers.
+A sdk for asynji server.

 ## Usage